Chocolate Peppermint Blossom Cookies

-A holiday take on the classic “blossom” cookie!
-A simple chocolate cookie speckled with chopped candy cane Hershey’s Kisses and topped with a swirly whole one.
+A holiday take on the classic blossom cookie made with a simple chocolate cookie base speckled with chopped candy cane Hershey’s Kisses and topped with a swirly whole one.

 Are you tired of peppermint yet?
 ME EITHER.